 JULIE SCHNATTERLY is a reluctant expert at homeschooling in the midst of difficult circumstances.
 Multiple cross-country moves, career changes and unemployment, chronic illnesses, hurricane evacuations and more, faith-based homeschooling was an anchor for her family during times of crisis.
 Julie has worked as a Grant Administrator for the Home School Foundation for nearly six years assisting families experiencing difficult circumstance and strives to balance discernment with compassion as she meets them on familiar ground.
 When she’s not working, this wife and mother of three young adult children and a grandmother to one precious girl spends her time on several hobbies which among writing include designing and constructing signs from pallet wood, cooking, hiking the Appalachian Trail in her backyard, knitting and crocheting as well as new interests in gardening and photography.
 Keeping up with it all requires a zest for life, learning not to sweat the small stuff and significant amounts of coffee.

-RACHELLE REITZ is a second-generation homeschooler who went on to work in college admissions after graduating with a Bachelor of Arts in Humanities from Concordia University in Portland, Oregon.
+RACHELLE REITZ is a second-generation homeschooler who went on to work in college admissions after graduating with a Bachelor of Arts in Humanities.
 She has a passion for excellence in education and college and life-preparedness among homeschoolers.
 She left college admissions to raise her own family, a son and two daughters.
 She home schools and works part-time as a travel coordinator for two limited-government policy organizations.
 She resides in Saginaw, Michigan with her husband Michael and their children, Ben, Kyrie, and Evie.